tBuLi/kroneckerproduct/README.md

 (A << B)**-1 == A**-1 << B**-1
 1/(A << B) == 1/A << 1/B
 ```
 This last form is a slight abuse of notation, however I think it is a good one in the context of coding with matrices.
+The division operator is out of a job anyway.

 Transpose and Conjugation
 -------------------------